mrjbanksy/container-pipelines/gitlab-cicd-example/README.md

 ## Onboarding Applications

-* Add the files in this folder, excluding this README, to your project.
+* Add the files in this folder, excluding this README and the diagrams folder, to your project.
 * Update the following variables in `.gitlab-ci.yml`:
     * `PROJECT_SHORTNAME`: This should be a short, yet identifying name for your application.
 It will be used througout the pipeline and templates for the naming of resources.
     * `FEATURE_BRANCH_ADMINS`: A list of users, typically developers, who should have the `admin` OpenShift role on the feature branch projects